pielonet/concurrency/README.md

 ./run.sh simulateQueue/main.php
 ```

+Command options :
+- --image=[official|frankenphp] Whether to use the offical PHP Docker image or that of FrankenPHP project.
+Defaults to "official"
+- --docker-options="<Docker-options>" Set specific Docker/run options.
+Useful to control CPU or memory use by Docker.
+Defaults to "--cpus=2.0".

 ### Scripts

 - `simulateQueue` : compare single and multiple queues average and max waiting time.
 The queues are implemented as sequential programs.
 Multiple simulations ar run in parallel.